luismadrigal98/STREME_parser/README.md

 # Examples
 bin/streme-parser consolidate /path/to/streme_results --output outputs/
 bin/streme-parser validate outputs/consolidated_streme_sites.tsv
-bin/streme-parser extract-features outputs/consolidated_streme_sites.tsv \
-  --expression path/to/expression.tsv --top-motifs 100 --min-sites 10

-# Optionally (if available in your pipeline file)
-bin/streme-parser analyze-expression outputs/motif_regression_features.tsv path/to/expression.tsv \
-  --output outputs/motif_analysis_results

-# Full pipeline (consolidate → validate → feature extraction)
+# Full pipeline (consolidate → validate)
 bin/streme-parser full /path/to/streme_results --output outputs/ --threshold 0.75
 ```

 Notes:

 - The pipeline script in `pipelines/streme_pipeline.py` orchestrates CLI tools in `cli_tools/`.
+- For feature generation, use the direct CLI approach shown in the Quickstart rather than pipeline wrappers.
-- If you see errors or unexpected behavior, you can always call the underlying Python CLI tools directly as shown in Quickstart above.
+- If you see errors or unexpected behavior, you can always call the underlying Python CLI tools directly.

 ## Outputs in detail